 The prize amounts to CHF 10,000.
-It is to be presented on the occasion of the annual meeting of SSGIM.
+It is to be presented on the occasion of the spring meeting of SSGIM.

 The prize is aimed at authors who work in Switzerland, contributed significantly to the publication, and were under 40 at the time of publication.

 The research work must be published in a peer reviewed journal on the closing date or be accepted for publication.
 The original work should be written in English or in one of the three national languages (DE, FR, IT).
 The date of publication for the closing date may however not date back further than 1st January 2020.
 Only one work may be submitted per author, and only one author will be considered per work.

 - Original work in electronic form or as hardcopy

 The cover letter for candidacy must include the following information:

 - The author must explicitly express the desire for the manuscript to be examined for the award ceremony.